gavinlyonsrepo/NOKIA5110_TEXT/README.md

 1. Arduino library.
 2. Inverse, Bias and contrast control.
 3. ASCII character text.
-4. Font 1 (12 * 6 ) 72 characters in total.
+4. Font 1 (12 * 6 ) 72 characters on screen in total.
-5. Font 2 (9 * 6  ) 54  characters in total.
+5. Font 2 (9 * 6  ) 54  characters on screen in total.
-6. Font 3 (12 * 6 ) 72 characters in total.
+6. Font 3 (12 * 6 ) 72 characters on screen in total.
 7. Three fonts.
 Text only.
 8. Sleep mode.
-9. Light weight, low memory footprint.
+9. Designed to be light weight, low memory footprint.
 10. Basic Example program font one only (tested on UNO) uses 1874 bytes (5%) of program storage space.
 Maximum is 32256 bytes.
 Global variables use 22 bytes (1%) of dynamic memory, leaving 2026 bytes for local variables.
 Maximum is 2048 bytes.

 * Author: Gavin Lyons
 * Arduino IDE: 1.8.5
-* Tested: UNO and NANO v3
+* Tested: UNO and NANO v3.

 Installation